GOP candidate Michels reworks flyer to erase NRA endorsement

 MADISON, Wis.
 (AP) — Wisconsin Republican gubernatorial hopeful Tim Michels’ campaign is reworking a flyer that falsely claims he won the National Rifle Association’s endorsement, saying the declaration was a mistake.

 Michels is locked in a three-way GOP primary with former Lt.
 Gov. Rebecca Kleefisch and state Rep. Tim Ramthun.
-An NRA endorsement would be a coveted prize for any of them.
+Michels has already secured former President Donald Trump’s endorsement and a nod from the NRA would have marked another significant win for him heading into the Aug.
+9 election.

 Michels’ campaign sent out a flyer that landed in mailboxes Saturday that claimed the gun advocacy group had endorsed him.
 Scott Meyer, a Wisconsin lobbyist who has done work for the NRA, said the group hasn’t endorsed anyone in the GOP primary and doesn’t plan to do so.